4ndymcfly/42cleaner/README.md

 # Scheduled tasks and silent mode:

 - The script allows you to select from different time intervals so that the task runs automatically in the background.
-- Silent Mode: this mode is added to run the scheduled task or execute the task directly without any screen output.
+- Silent Mode: this mode is added to run the scheduled task or execute the task directly without prompts.

 # How to use